LaughRiotX/LaughRiotX/README.md

 - ⚡Fun fact: I'm mexican and brazilian so welcome to my content!
 Check out my tiktok! - deajahlee
 - i love my friend  !!st1nk3r!!
 DNC
 - My favorite avengers are Loki , cap. america , natasha , and wanda!
--  im a tomboy so i might have boy oc and cos!
+-  im a tomboy so i might have boy oc and cos when i feel like it!